Sustainability in events and conferences

 We know only too well the difficulty in ordering a taxi at the end of the night.
 Especially during busy times of the year.
 We are lucky enough to have some good working relationships with local taxi firms and we can book taxis for guests.
 A taxi phone would allow guests the freedom to choose their own collection time and means they can speak directly to the taxi firm.
 Use of these phones also give priority to these customers.
 There would be an associated cost to the business for implementing this along with terms, conditions, and contracts.

 We have all seen in the media the damage that using cars can cause to the environment and the Government’s constant reminder to use public transport.
-We are fortunate enough here at Lysaght to be really well served by lots of public transport links.
-We are on an arterial route through the city and served well by buses and taxis, we are also connected to good cycle routes, and the train station is a mere 10-15 minute walk away.
+We are fortunate enough here at Lysaght to be well served by lots of public transport links, we are on an arterial route through the city and served well by buses and taxis, we are also connected to good cycle routes and the train station is a mere 10–15-minute walk away.
 As an incentive to bookers, we would like to offer (subject to status) discount on their booking.
 This will be applied to the booking once satisfactory conditions have been met, this offer is wholly at the venue managers discretion and their decision is final

-We have already discussed previously how we use linen tablecloths and chair covers.
+We have already discussed previously how we use linen tablecloths and chair covers and send them locally to be laundered rather than using plastic or paper tablecloths.
 We have not mentioned what we cover the buffet table with.
 Sometimes we use linen cloths and other times we use banquet roll.
 This is usually made of paper with a plastic backing, which, after use cannot be recycled.
 We are trying to reduce the amount of waste that goes to landfill and recycle as much as possible.
 As such we are going to review the use of this paper banquet roll and come up with another solution

 In the summer we get through huge amounts of ice keeping everyone’s drink cold.
 We have an ice machine on site that constantly produces ice for us, but sometimes we need to give it a helping hand.
 During busy times, we empty the ice machine, bag up the ice in plastic bags and store in our other freezer, effectively doubling or tripling our ice capacity.
 Following food hygiene regulations, we can store ice at -18C for a maximum of three months, although it is long gone before then.
 The plastic bags that we use are single use.
 Once we have opened them and taken the ice out the bag is then thrown in general waste.
 This obviously does not sit well with our environmental plan, so we are going to look at alternative ways that we can store the ice without compromising on quality, quantity, or food hygiene.